projectcontour/contour/design/sds-design.md

 will add support to contour cli sub command.
 This cmd shd be used stream changes to the SDS api endpoint to the terminal.

-`kubectl -n heptio-contour exec $CONTOUR_POD -c contour contour cli sds`
+`kubectl -n projectcontour exec $CONTOUR_POD -c contour contour cli sds`

 [0]: https://github.com/projectcontour/contour/issues/898